Board Of Directors

 Have a question for the Board?
 Email them at email@example.com.

-Community Co-op Market Board of Directors are holding a virtual meeting on August 11 from 5-8pm EST and CCM members are invited to join!
-View the proposed meeting agenda here, and RSVP here so we can send you the link to join.
+Community Co-op Market Board of Directors are holding a virtual meeting on November 10 from 5-8pm EST and CCM members are invited to join!
+Please RSVP by November 9 for information to join the call.

 C.E. has worked in food retailing for over 40 years in all aspects of retail food store management, operations and new store development.
 His experience includes direct oversight of over 30 store expansion and new store development projects, nine of which were acquisitions, on behalf of both family and cooperatively owned food retailers.
 C.E. began work with NCG in 2008 to create and lead the NCG Development Cooperative through its successful start-up phase.
 In 2012, he became NCG’s first Chief Operating Officer.
 C.E. became NCG’s interim CEO in April 2018 and was hired as CEO in March 2019.
 C.E. has worked to launch the CCM concept since 2013 evaluating three separate acquisition opportunities that did not prove feasible.
 He was raised on a family farm in southwest Virginia.